scalikejdbc/scalikejdbc.github.io/source/documentation/configuration.html.md

 java.sql.DriverManager.registerDriver(java.sql.Driver)
 ```

-However many modern JDBC implementations will be automatically loaded when they are present on the classpath.

-If you use `scalikejdbc-config` or `scalikejdbc-play-plugin`, they do the legacy work for you.
+Many modern JDBC drivers, however, automatically load themselves when included in the classpath.
+Nonetheless, when you're using `scalikejdbc-config` or `scalikejdbc-play-plugin`, these handle the above loading process for safety.

 <hr/>
 ### Connection Pool Settings
 <hr/>

-ConnectionPool should be initialized when starting your applications.
+It's required to initialize a ConnectionPool at the start of your applications:

 ```scala
 import scalikejdbc._